 Honors & Recognitions

-Ms. Trotter was named a 2017 “Rising Star” by Southern California Super Lawyers.
+Ms. Trotter was named a 2017 and 2018 “Rising Star” by Southern California Super Lawyers.
 Rising Stars are exceptional Southern California attorneys who are 40 years old or younger or who have been practicing law for ten years or less.
 They are selected based on peer evaluations and independent research regarding the attorneys’ professional achievements.
 Only 2.5 percent of attorneys are recognized as Rising Stars.

 - After vigorous litigation, Ms. Trotter recently obtained a dismissal for AALRR’s client in a high profile qui tam lawsuit.
 In addition, she recently second-chaired a five-week jury trial and successfully defended against the plaintiff’s claims of unjust enrichment and ownership of real property.